 The 4 Foundations to Scale & Grow Your DTG Business

+For any DTG machine to perform its best, you must understand your shop conditions.
+Knowing how different factors affect your DTG print lets you produce the best looking t-shirts.
 A key baseline is understanding the environment in which your DTG printer lives.
 Just like a person, your DTG machine wants to be in a comfortable, room temperature area.
 Try to avoid big temperature swings (that mainly occur over the weekend), and make sure the humidity ranges between 45 - 55%.
 Use humidifiers to increase humidity if need be.
 A dry room can increase chances of a clogged print head.
 As a tip, monitor your air filter consumption.
 A higher consumption rate can indicate the room’s temperature is not ideal for DTG printing.

 Morning Start Up